axolotl-ai-cloud/axolotl/README.md

 #### Multi-GPU

-It is recommended to pre-tokenize dataset with the following before finetuning:
+You can optionally pre-tokenize dataset with the following before finetuning:
 ```bash
 CUDA_VISIBLE_DEVICES="" accelerate ... --prepare_ds_only
 ```